Graph Neural Network for Neutrino Physics Event Reconstruction: Experimental setup

 The results presented in this paper utilize an open dataset released by the MicroBooNE collaboration~\cite{Cerati:2023rtv}.
 This dataset consists of simulated $\nu_{e}$ and $\nu_{\mu}$ interactions in a realistic simulation of the MicroBooNE detector, with real data hits from cosmic interactions overlaid.

 MicroBooNE is a LArTPC detector operating at Fermilab~\cite{MicroBooNE:2016pwy}, consisting of a cryostat containing cryogenically cooled liquid argon.
 Charged particles interacting in the argon volume produce ionization electrons that drift under an electric field to a series of three wire planes; these electrons induce electronic signals on the first two wire planes before being collected on the third.
-The three wire planes (U, V and Y) are oriented at an angle of $+60\deg$, $-60\deg$ and $0\deg$ with respect to vertical, respectively.
+The three wire planes (U, V and Y) are oriented at an angle of $+60^{\circ}$, $-60^{\circ}$ and $0^{\circ}$ with respect to vertical, respectively.
 If the $t_{0}$ of a particle interaction is known, then the time at which signal pulses on TPC wires occur can be used as a measure of the signal's distance from the wires.
 Due to the differing wire angles, each TPC wire plane provides a unique 2D representation of a particle interaction; these three 2D representations can be combined to provide a full 3D reconstruction of a particle interaction.

-In order to train the NuGraph2 architecture, this dataset is used to construct heterogeneous graph objects representing each neutrino interaction; for this paper, only hits passing the Pandora~\cite{MicroBooNE:2017xvs} neutrino slice selection are considered.
+In order to train the NuGraph2 architecture, this dataset is used to construct heterogeneous graph objects representing each neutrino interaction.
+For this paper, only hits passing the Pandora~\cite{MicroBooNE:2017xvs} neutrino slice selection are considered.
+This selection is based on 3D reconstruction and proximity and direction-based metrics, and separates 2D hits into slices representing distinct neutrino or cosmic ray interactions.
 Pulses on TPC wires are summarized into discrete Gaussian hits occurring on specific wires at specific times.
 An independent subgraph is formed for each wire plane, with the hits on a given plane used as the basis for that plane's graph nodes.
 Four input features are constructed for each graph node: the hit's wire index, time coordinate, and the integral and Root Mean Square (RMS) width of its Gaussian pulse.

 Edges connecting hits within each detector plane's subgraph are formed using a Delaunay triangulation algorithm using each node's wire and time coordinates.
 Other edge formation algorithms, such as k-nearest-neighbour (kNN) and radius-based approaches, were also explored, but Delaunay triangulation was found to be both the most computationally efficient and the most performant.
 It generates a fully connected graph with a mixture of short-range and long-range connections, which allows it to maintain performance in the presence of spatially disconnected points due to detector effects such as dead wire regions and physics features such as disconnected electromagnetic shower segments.